Warcraft Adventures: Lord of the Clans: Leaks and reaction

-A Russian fan under the pseudonym "MAN-Biker" leaked gameplay footage of Warcraft Adventures via a YouTube video in 2010.
+A Russian fan under the pseudonym "MAN-Biker" leaked under two minutes of gameplay footage of a Warcraft Adventures alpha version via a YouTube video in 2010, and a beginning-to-end longplay of a beta version in 2011, without cutscenes.
 According to PC Gamer US, he had received his copy from a Russian game developer in the late 2000s, although this developer had not personally worked on Warcraft Adventures.
-After the video's deletion, MAN-Biker posted a beginning-to-end longplay of the game in 2014.
-However, this version of the game lacked cutscenes.

-A complete, playable Warcraft Adventures, including its cutscenes, was leaked online by a Russian Blizzard fan with the screen name "reidor" on September 9, 2016.
+A complete, playable Warcraft Adventures, including its cutscenes, was leaked onto the Scrolls of Lore Warcraft fansite by a Russian fan under the screen name screen name "Reidor" on September 9, 2016.
 Reidor told PC Gamer US that he had been sent the files by an unnamed third party.
 Soon after, the version shown in MAN-Biker's videos was leaked as well.
 Chris Higgins of PCGamesN speculated that these copies of the game derived from employees at Animation Magic's Russian office.
-Blizzard responded with takedown notices to reidor and peer-to-peer file sharing websites that hosted the game, but Wes Fenlon remarked, "By then, of course, it was too late."
+Blizzard responded with takedown notices to Reidor and peer-to-peer file sharing websites that hosted the game, but Wes Fenlon remarked, "By then, of course, it was too late."

 Reviewing the leaked version, Fenlon called Warcraft Adventures "a conventional, borderline dull point-and-click adventure" that fails to capitalize on its roots in the Warcraft series.
 Richard Cobbett of Rock, Paper, Shotgun concurred on both points, and concluded, "It's not a terrible adventure, but there's no point in the 90s when it would have been a great one."
 However, both writers praised the game's visuals, particularly in comparison to Animation Magic's efforts on Link: The Faces of Evil and Zelda: The Wand of Gamelon.
 Alex Cachinero-Gorman offered a mixed opinion on the art, and criticized the game's use of noble savage characters and references to Native American life, which he considered shallow and "nauseating".
 However, he broke with Cobbett and Fenlon on the game's overall quality: in his view, Warcraft Adventures is "far from boring" and possibly "the most polished game ever to be canceled."